-The Tanta Gold label commenced in 1995 and is mainly produced and harvested with nature within 150km of Narrandera.
-The varieties of Tanta Gold Honey available change with the seasons.
+The Tantra Gold label commenced in 1995 and is mainly produced and harvested with nature within 150km of Narrandera.
+The varieties of Tantra Gold Honey available change with the seasons.
 Varieties of honey include ironbark, mallee, red gum, citrus and river gum.

 Honey connoisseurs know that each honey variety has different characteristics much the same as wine.
 Tasting notes for some honey varieties include such things as ‘a soft finish’, ‘caramely’, ‘fruity’, and ‘slight after taste’.
 As a general rule the darker the honey the stronger the flavour.
 All honey has similar sweetness however in stronger flavoured honeys the flavour disguises the sweetness.